 - You’ve had it for many months or years.

 - Your family has a history of similar headaches.

 - You don’t have any other health problems.

-They’re not all alike.
+They aren’t all alike.
 The pain can range from mild to severe.
 You might hurt on only one side of your head.
 It can throb and get worse with physical activity.

-Migraines have many triggers, including:
+Migraine can have many triggers, including:

 - Foods such as alcohol, aged cheese, and processed meats

 - Caffeine (either from too much or from withdrawal)